 Bathrooms are found throughout the airport.
 So are currency exchange desks.
 Have your passport ready to present along with your money.

-There are also small pharmacy kiosks inside the airport in case you need aspirin or something of that nature.
+There are also small pharmacy kiosks inside the airport, in case you need aspirin or something of that nature.

 Your Flight Back to the United States

 Flying back to the States from Costa Rica is another constantly updating process.
+It seems like each time I do it, something has changed.

 I will tell you this: don’t throw any of your paperwork away.
 Keep it in your bag where you know exactly where it is.